superrache/dept-quiz/README.md

 ## Production

 ### Deployment
+This command will push in the heroku git depo then build (`npm run build`) and deploy the app:
 ```
-npm run build

 git push heroku main
 ```

-### Heroku uses the following command to start both front and backend
+Heroku uses the following command to start both front and backend
 ```
 npm run start
 ```